Constantly disrupting your sprint? Don’t have enough time to meet changing priorities? Then maybe Scrumban is for you.

 When to use Scrumban

-Scrumban makes sense in these fast paced situations, because planning and committing to tasks in a sprint doesn’t work with live issues that require an immediate response – even 1 week is too long.
+Scrumban makes sense in fast paced situations, because planning and committing to tasks in a sprint doesn’t work with live issues that require an immediate response – even 1 week is too long.

 Scrumban helps teams maintain the “state of Zen” they find when using Kanban but couples this with some of Scrum’s structures around planning, reviewing and improving.